tomcotter7/notes/genai.md

 **Sub Query Transformation**.
 This means using an LLM to break a query down into multiple sub-queries if required.
 For example, "Which has more Github stars, Langchain or LlamaIndex?", can be broken down into "How many Github stars does Langchain have?" and "How many Github stars does LlamaIndex have?", then the results can be combined.

+#### Knowledge Graphs for RAG

+Neo4j offers built in `vector indexes`, which can be used to store embeddings.
+Once we have the `top-n` documents, we can grab the surrounding documents in the knowledge graph and use them as context for the LLM.
+See [here](https://neo4j.com/docs/cypher-manual/current/indexes/semantic-indexes/vector-indexes/)

+How to build these KGs?
+    - In the basic course, they define 2 relationship, "NEXT" & "PART-OF", where "NEXT" links chunks to chunks and "PART-OF" links chunks to documents.
+    - They also create a relationship "FIRST" which links the first chunk of a section to the section.

+The true power would come from using a more complex KG, with relationship that have more meaning.

+#### Self-RAG

+Self-RAG is a technique to prevent unnessecary retrieval, or remove irrelevant passages from the retrieved documents if required.
+In the [paper](https://arxiv.org/pdf/2310.11511.pdf), they train their own LM to do this.
+The steps are as folows:

+- For a given input $x$, they generate a response $y$.
+- Then, they generate a single token given $x$ and $y$ to determine if retrieval is required, collecting the documents $d$.
+- Given $x$, $y$ and $d$, they generate 3 `reflection` tokens
+    - (1) IsRel - whether the document $d_i$ is relevant to the input $x$.
+    - (2) IsSup - whether the document $d_i$ fully supports, partially supports or does not support the output $y$.
+    - (3) IsUseful - how useful the response $y$ is to the input $x$.

+(1) is generated first, then $y$ would be updated.
+Then (2) and (3) would be generated to determine what to do with the output $y$.

+I believe we can use a classifier model / smaller LM to do the same thing.

 ## Fine-Tuning

 ### RLAIF